CodeSonia/CodeSonia/README.md

 🚀 **Bootcamp Highlights:** A great achievement was when I led a team of anime enthusiasts, in creating [Anime Trek](https://github.com/CodeSonia/anime-trek) where users are able to search for anime and look up further information, as well as earning points ✨ for adding anime to their watchlist, writing reviews and adding comments.
 As well as building upon my technical skillset, I developed soft skills such as collaboration, communication, project management and [presentation skills](https://www.youtube.com/watch?v=U3Wqv_YkVXA).

 ✨ **From Marketing to Dev:** I switched my career from marketing => civil service => software development (in civil service).
-Over the past couple of years, I've dabbled in HTML, CSS, JS and some Python.
+Over the past couple of years and inbetween day-to-day jobs, I've dabbled in HTML, CSS, JS and some Python to grow my curiosity.

 <!--
 **CodeSonia/CodeSonia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.